Risingson/eveeyeechoesdocs/docs/data/database.md

 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.
 If you are using this feature you won't be able to edit data within eveeye.

-!!!
-Warning "In Development"
-    This feature is under development.
-Things are likely to change.

-### Header
-The data file should provide the `Last-Modified` header.

-!!!
-Information "In Development"
-    THIS IS NOT SETTLED but if there is no header there will be no automatic updating (which is not implemented yet) if that set is shared.
-Maybe there will be a possibility to add a date to the file itself but i am undecided on that.

 ### Data
 The data file has to contain the following keys: